-The project on appeal proposes to mount a new wireless telecommunications facility directly on an existing utility pole.
-The facility would consist of both an antenna, attached to the existing cabling with a strand-mounting bracket at a height of 24' 10" and an equipment box mounted with a bracket at a base height of 9'.
-Aside from painting the equipment, the facility would not be camouflaged and would therefore be in plain sight of roadway users and immediately adjacent residences.
-As demonstrated in the NextG equipment currently installed throughout the community, the equipment is readily visible despite meeting the "very small facility" standards because the equipment box is clustered with small mounting components that clutter the pole.
+The project on appeal proposes to mount a new wireless telecommunications facility directly on any existing utility pole.
+The facility would consist of both an antenna, attached to an arm off of the side of the pole at a height of 28' and an equipment box mounted with a bracket at a base height of 9'.
+Aside from painting the equipment, the facility would not be camouflaged and would therefore be in plain. sight of roadway users and immediately adjacent residences.
+As demonstrated in the NextG equipment currently installed throughout the community, the equipment is readily visible-despite-meeting the "verysmall facility" standards because the equipment box is clustered with small mounting components that clutter the pole.
 See Attachment D for photos of existing NextG equipment examples.
 All telecommunications development standards apply to all telecommunications facilities regardless of processing Tier.
 Consistent with Article II, Section 35-144F.4.2.c., which requires undergrounding of telecommunications support facilities, including equipment boxes, similar telecommunications facility designs in the County that have mounted their cellular antennas on utility poles have undergrounded their support equipment in a vault proving that the technology is available and feasible.
 Undergrounding the support equipment leaves the antenna as the only visible feature of the facility, thus significantly reducing the facility's prominence along the street.
 See Attachment E for photographs of an example of an existing AT&T facility at the intersection of Los Positas and Cliff Drive, permitted by Santa Barbara County.
-While this AT&T site is considered a "microcell" facility and not part of a DAS, regardless the antennas are mounted on a pole in a public right of way and the equipment is concealed in an underground vault.
-The County's associated telecommunications expert, Jonathan Kramer, confirmed that undergrounding equipment as AT&T did is technically feasible for different carriers, including NextG.
+While this AT&T site is considered a "microcell" facility and not part of a DAS, regardless the antennas are mounted on a pole in a public right of way and the associated equipment is concealed in an underground vault.
+The County's contracted telecommunications expert, Jonathan Kramer, confirmed that undergrounding equipment is technically feasible for NextG.
 In fact, Mr. Kramer informed P&D staff that NextG has previously undergrounded their equipment for an existing DAS site in Rolling Hills Estates, California (see Attachment C for Mr. Kramer's letter).
 Photographs of alternative sites included in Mr. Kramer's letter also show the aesthetic improvement associated with a more streamlined antenna design and with concealed fiber optic cabling.